jean-fernandez-imt/CCP2-API-Solo-Project/README.md

 ## 💾 Database Setup

 We implemented our Database using `PostgreSQL`.
-Setting it up is beyond the scope of this project, so please refer the [Installation Guide](https://www.postgresql.org/download/) for your OS.
-Once you got it running, you can connect it to the project by following th steps in [this guide](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgres).
+Setting it up is beyond the scope of this project, so please refer to the [Installation Guide](https://www.postgresql.org/download/) for your OS.
+Once you got it running, you can connect it to the project by following the steps in [this guide](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgres).

 We also have some hard-coded data and scripts prepared for getting you started: